ezzeldinadel/attack_flow_detector/Readme.md

 # attack flow detector

-Find the mitre attack flows sneakily hidding in your alerts.
+Find the mitre attack flows sneakily hiding in your alerts.